-Explain to children that they will work in groups of three to create a silly drawing of a person.
+Step 1: Explain to children that they will work in groups of three to create a silly drawing of a person.
 Show them a sheet of paper and explain that each child will draw a section of the body.
 Some children will draw a head, others will draw what falls between the shoulders and the waist (including arms and hands), while the last group draws the bottom portion of the body.
 Encourage children to use their imaginations as they work — even silly drawings are acceptable!

 Remember: Some children may need visual cues to help them focus on a specific section of the body.
 Ask children to look in a full-length mirror to identify their section on their own body or use pictures from books or magazines.

-Silly Story.
 Invite each group to work together to create a collaborative story about their drawing.
 Record their words on paper, encouraging all three children to contribute.
-Include their stones with the display of the drawings.
+Include their stories with the display of the drawings.

 - Frida Khalo: The Artist Who Painted Herself by Margaret Frith